aissamans/Q-learning_RoomNavigation/README.md

    - Train the agent through 10,000 iterations.
    - Output the updated Q-matrix and the optimal path from the starting state to the goal state.

+---

 ## Visuals

 The repository includes diagrams and images that illustrate the reinforcement learning environment and the agent's navigation path.
 You can view them in the images/ directory.

 ## License

-This project is open source and available under the MIT License.
+The code is available for personal/educational use.

 ## Contributing